-Ben Shalom Bernanke was appointed Chairman of the Board of Governors of the Federal Reserve System on February 1, 2006, replacing Alan Greenspan.
+Ben Shalom Bernanke was Chairman of the Board of Governors of the Federal Reserve System from February 1, 2006, to January 31, 2014.
+He replaced Alan Greenspan.
 Congress appointed Bernanke for his knowledge of how monetary policy contributed to the Great Depression and his belief in inflation targeting.

-Bernanke resigned from the Fed Chairmanship on January 31, 2014.
-His successor is former Federal Reserve Vice-Chair Janet Yellen, who is sympathetic to his policies.
-On February 3, 2014, he became a Distinguished Fellow in Residence in the Economic Studies Program at the Brookings Institute.
-He will be affiliated with the Hutchins Center on Fiscal and Monetary Policy to analyze and educate the public on fiscal and monetary policy.
+Bernanke's successor was former Federal Reserve Vice-Chair Janet Yellen.
+On February 3, 2014, Bernanke became a Distinguished Fellow in Residence in the Economic Studies Program at the Brookings Institution.
+He is affiliated with the Hutchins Center on Fiscal and Monetary Policy to analyze and educate the public on fiscal and monetary policy.

 Why Bernanke Is Important to the U.S. Economy